 - The number of witnesses and documents and number of days listed for hearing

-- If it is an automatic unfair dismissal claim e.g. if an employee is dismissed after blowing the whistle on their employer
+- If it is an automatic unfair dismissal claim e.g. if an employee is dismissed after whistleblowing on their employer

 - If the dismissal is for a reason connected with a business transfer and/or insolvency